 Bold, honest, compassionate

 Established in 1851, Alpha Delta Pi is committed to each other, high academics, and values.
-A diverse group of girls with different qualities has come together to make our chapter so special.
+A diverse group of girls with different qualities have come together to make our chapter so special.
 Our Kappa girls are involved all around campus and the Birmingham community.
-"We live for each other" is not just a statement we throw around.
-Our girls here truly embody the phrase and love each other endlessly.
-We treasure this organization and are privileged to be a part of this amazing chapter, not just for our time at Samford, but for the rest of our lives.
+"We live for each other" is not just a statement we say lightly.
+Our girls truly embody the phrase and love each other endlessly.
+We treasure this organization and are privileged to be a part of an amazing chapter, not just for our time at Samford, but for the rest of our lives.

 Letter from our president